wix-incubator/wix-code-docs/package-readmes/storesShareasale.md

 ##### share-a-sale-public.js
-The code in this file contains functions needed to detect when a site visitor is using an affiliate ID, and to store and to retrieve an affiliate ID.
+The code in this file contains functions needed to detect when a site visitor is using an affiliate ID, and to store and retrieve an affiliate ID.

 To use the functions below in your code, import it with the following syntax: